Gnanaprakaasham/Gnanaprakaasham/README.md

 ### Hi there 👋
-           This is Gnanaprakaasham S , a pre-final year student of Electonics and Communication background but loves to solve real-world problems with software environment.A team player and Enthusiastic learner.Interest in Data Science.Core Member in Robotics Club @ SASTRA
+           This is Gnanaprakaasham S , a pre-final year student of Electonics and Communication background but loves to solve real-world problems with software environment.A team player and Enthusiastic learner.
+           Interest in Data Science.
+           Core Member in Robotics Club @ SASTRA

 Here are some ideas to get you started: